malevolentninja/SQLdoodles/README.md

-More project ideas to comes
+More project ideas to come later.